BR19-gh/online-store-billing-system/README.md

 ```

-or some forms of JSON if fails according to the error, like if the body was not formed correctly:
+or some forms of JSON if fails according to the error, like if the header was not formed correctly:

 ```json